aevilla160/hpc_docs/docs/office_hour.md

 >Q: I am trying to run a job on the cluster.
 My data utilizes python dependcies to parse through it and is located on the box cloud.
 Can my job run sucessfully?
 >
->A: All the files and folders that the cluster needs to access needs to be transfered and present on the cluster storage.
+>A: All the files and folders that the cluster needs to access needs to be transfered and present on the cluster.
 The cluster can not access data stored on a internet or outside cloud storage.
 Furthermore, to utilize python packages or dependencies one must create a conda enviroment on the cluster.
 More information about creating an enviroment can be found [here](conda_env.md)

 >Q: How can I view the size of my data on the cluster?
 >